Reigning ‘Jeopardy!’ Champ James Holzhauer Has Begun Donating His Prize Money To Charity

 As of Friday, May 24, the infamous reigning Jeopardy! champ James Holzhauer has won 27 straight games.
 He has broken numerous show records and accumulated quite a hefty collection of winnings.
 In fact, he’s recently surpassed $2 million and his streak doesn’t seem to be coming to an end anytime soon.
 One question he’s frequently been asked by the show’s host Alex Trebek and interviewers, is what he will do with all that money.
 Holzhauer, a 34-year-old sports bettor from Las Vegas, has spoken about traveling the world with his family.
 In addition, he’s also been donating some of his winnings to various charities from his hometown, according to the New York Post.

 Holzhauer has big plans for how he’ll enjoy his newfound financial freedom.
 But he’s also not keeping all that money to himself.
 He has already donated tens of thousands of dollars to organizations located in Las Vegas.
-So far, known recipients of his generosity include he Las Vegas-Clark County Library, the Las Vegas Natural History Museum and the Ronald McDonald House in Las Vegas.
+So far, known recipients of his generosity include the Las Vegas-Clark County Library, the Las Vegas Natural History Museum, and the Ronald McDonald House in Las Vegas.

+The champ also intends to treat his tennis-loving family to an experience they won’t ever forget by buying them tickets to see the U.S. Open.
+He joked that with every new game he wins, their view of the match is getting a little better.

 Jeopardy!
 Champion James Holzhauer Surpasses the $2 Million Mark in 27th Straight Win https://t.co/RmNq4977ks